 There’s always a lot to take into account when organising a wedding, and the preparations can often see costs piling up.
-But there are ways to have a more frugal, yet equally fantastic wedding.
+But, there are ways to have a more frugal, yet equally fantastic wedding.

-1. Invest in a budget wedding dress
+1. Invest in a Budget Wedding Dress

-An average bride spends around £1,340 on her wedding dress alone, and although you’ll want to walk down the aisle in a dress you’ll never forget, you don’t need to spend a huge amount of money to do this.
+An average bride spends just over £1,200 on her wedding dress alone, and although you’ll want to walk down the aisle in a dress you’ll never forget, you don’t need to spend a huge amount of money to do this.

 Have a think about who will make your wedding day even more special by being there.
 Start by creating a list of potential guests and narrow it down.
 A smaller wedding has a more personal feel and is something best shared with your nearest and dearest.

-3. Alternative catering options
+3. Alternative Catering Options

 Another way to save money is by providing the catering and food preparation yourself, with the help of family and friends.
 While this may take longer, it gives you the flexibility to make whatever you’d like, without having to be concerned about possible allergies or dietary requirements.

 Everyone’s attention will be focused on you, but you don’t need to book an appointment with a hair stylist or makeup artist to look fantastic on your big day.
 You can cut down on expenses by experimenting with hair and makeup styles yourself, and you’ll also be channelling your creativity.

 There are many DIY “bridal” hairstyles that you can find online, including how-to tips and tutorials.
-Some popular bridal hairstyles include a “plait bun”, a “loop through ponytail” and a “french pleat.”
+Some popular bridal hairstyles include a plait bun, a loop through ponytail and a french pleat.
 Of course, you could just create your own hairstyle.
 Ask a family member or a friend for help if need be, and remember to allow yourself plenty of time to finish your hair and makeup on your wedding day.

-5. Cheaper and easier venues
+5. Cheaper and Easier Venues

 The final of our wedding ideas on a budget is all about choosing a venue.
 Venues are an important part of the wedding celebrations and, on average, cost around £2,790.
 Having a wedding on a Friday or a Sunday could potentially save you up to 50% off on some venues.
 On Mondays to Thursdays, you could save even more!

 Choosing a community centre or a village hall to have your wedding is more likely to cut costs, but remember to decide on your number of guests before picking a venue.

 A ceremony at someone’s home or throwing a garden party are other great alternatives to consider for an inexpensive wedding.
 Lavish settings for your big day often what we dream of, but you’ll be amazed at the gorgeous options you can discover by thinking a little more out of the box!

-1. Design your own wedding invitations.
+- Design your own wedding invitations.
 It’s personal and cuts an unnecessary expense.

 - Consider fewer flowers for the bouquets, or create your own.
 They don’t have to be real flowers to be beautiful.
 This is ideal for the DIY bride.